 “No matter what, faster is better and less is more.”

-Most sites will be running slowly due to large images that are taking up too much space.
+Most sites run slowly due to large images that take up too much space.

 But that’s not always the case for every website.

 You need to know exactly what’s causing your slow site speeds before you can make the necessary changes to score 100% on the PageSpeed Insights tool.

 To get started, open up the PageSpeed Insights tool and enter your website URL into the bar:

 Click “Analyze” to have Google run a quick test on your site.

 The finished report will tell you everything you need to know about your site and what might be hindering its performance.

 Here’s what my report looks like: